University College Groningen: Education

 Tuition fees are relatively high by Dutch standards, as the bachelor costs approximately €2000 more than other bachelor degrees in the Netherlands.
 These fees are usually double that of the standard tuition fees in the Netherlands for students from the EU/EEA, although this depends on the standard tuition fee mandated by the Dutch government.
 For non-EU/EEA students there is a similar increase, though there is no standard fee to which their fees at UCG can be compared.
 Admission standards are high as well, as solid grades in high school are required to be accepted.

 All classes at the college are taught in English.
 In its three-year bachelor's degree programme, called Liberal Arts and Sciences, students can choose from a broad array of courses from different disciplines.
 Students can choose to major in Social Sciences, Humanities, Sciences or design a Free Major.
 Among the pedagogical methods employed by the college is project-based learning.
 Courses are taught by UCG staff, as well as professors from other faculties of the University of Groningen.

-Students can also choose a Major Specialisation.
-Major Specialisations allow students to combine different academic disciplines or perspectives into a tailor-made programme that fits the interests and prospective Master choice of the student.
+University College Groningen demonstrates their academic expertise by clustering it in different fields of study.
+Students enjoy guidance from a dedicated team of Academic Advisors who help them with combining different academic disciplines or perspectives into a tailor-made programme that fits the interests and prospective Master choice of the student.